 The Olmecs were one of the first civilizations to use earthen architecture during the formative period, that is, in the pre-classic and classic eras.
 The oldest ceremonial centers planned and built on platforms and bases made of compact earth are dated between 1200 and 900 BC.

 Examples of these centers are La Venta, Tres Zapotes, and San Lorenzo, the latter located in the southern part of the state of Veracruz.
 In addition to the Olmec culture in this state, another civilization that built its temples from the earth was La Remojadas, which was established in the center of the state, mainly in the area known as La Mixtequilla.

 Just like the pyramids built with stones or slabs, the earthen ones reached up to 25 meters high, the majestic constructions had well-defined areas, bodies, stairways, stairways, alfardas, columns, and floors, all of them made of rammed earth, as resistant as the stones.

-The influence of Olmec architecture throughout Mesoamerica can also be seen in their ceremonial centers, designed in such a way that they had a certain orientation in relation to certain stars.
+The influence of Olmec architecture throughout Mesoamerica can also be seen in their ceremonial centers, designed in such a way that they had a certain orientation about certain stars.

 From mud to construction material

 Faced with the lack of stones, the Olmecs began to experiment with vegetable materials that they had around them to build their temples and rooms.
 They discovered that the mixture of earth, grass, and other vegetables gave them the resistance and malleability to construct large buildings.

 The resistance of the materials is such that to this day, both the Olmec constructions and those of the Remojadas culture are only eroded by the passage of time.
 The Olmec first moved large quantities of earth to the sites where they wanted to build, then they mixed it with a little sand and other vegetables to start tamping it until they formed platforms or foundations.